MarshmelloSUCKS/Icecast95/README.md

 streaming to the server.
 If you are not streaming to the server and you only see the taskbar, nothing is broken.

+NOTE 2: If you run into issues with Icecast being unable to display the XSLT file, use `chown` to transfer ownership of the files to the user running the Icecast server.
+Example, if `user` is running the Icecast instance, run the following:
+`chown user admin/`
+`chown user admin/*`
+`chown user web/`
+`chown user web/*`

 If everything is good, Icecast95 is "installed"!
 Enjoy!

 If you need help, reach out to me via email: msx.inbox@gmail.com